 ● Saved collections

 ● Released September 19, 2012

 Apple Maps is on every iOS, iPadOS, macOS, and WatchOS device.
-Utilizing their newly relaunched maps, made entirely in house, the new maps app is as capable as ever.
-Turn by turn navigation, traffic updates, lane guidance, traffic signs and stop lights, and even transit data all shape up to a robust and private experience.
+Utilizing their newly relaunched maps, made entirely in-house, the new maps app is as capable as ever.
+Turn-by-turn navigation, traffic updates, lane guidance, traffic signs and stop lights, and even transit data shape a robust and private experience.

 Apple does not collect identifiable user data, share it with third parties, or show users ads based on their searches.

 Apple Maps implementation

 Thanks to using methods like on-device machine learning and differential privacy to teach Siri when and where you go, Apple Maps is a private and secure experience.
 For example, users can see a notification for their next destination based on usage history, calendar data, iMessage data, or reminders.

 Users can also make Maps more intelligent by saving known addresses to contacts or creating collections in maps.

 Collections offer a way to save and label lists of location data for later referencing.
 Users can organize these collections by name or distance, which can come in handy for someone running errands who needs to know which errand is closest next.